 Other Hydrating Fruits and Vegetables

 Finally, while all the above vegetables are excellent choices to help keep you hydrated, there are plenty of other fruits and vegetables which, while not quite as water-rich, are still great for keeping you hydrated.
-These all have above 70 percent water content: apples, apricots, banana, blueberries, cherries, cranberries, grapes, oranges, peaches, pears, pineapples, plums, raspberries, carrots, green peas and white potatoes.
+These all have above 70 percent water content: apples, apricots, bananas, blueberries, cherries, cranberries, grapes, oranges, peaches, pears, pineapples, plums, raspberries, carrots, green peas, and white potatoes.
 So enjoy the abundance of fruits and vegetables this summer and make sure you stay hydrated!

 - Eat Less Meat: Download Food Monster, the largest plant-based Recipe app on the App Store, to help reduce your environmental footprint, save animals and get healthy.
 You can also buy a hard or soft copy of our favorite vegan cookbooks.

 - Reduce Your Fast Fashion Footprint: Take initiative by standing up against fast fashion Pollution and supporting sustainable and circular brands like Tiny Rescue that raise awareness around important issues through recycled zero-waste clothing designed to be returned and remade over and over again.

 - Support Independent Media: Being publicly funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!

 - Sign a Petition: Your voice matters!
 Help turn petitions into victories by signing the latest list of must-sign petitions to help people, animals, and the planet.

 - Stay Informed: Keep up with the latest news and important stories involving animals, the environment, sustainable living, food, health, and human interest topics by subscribing to our newsletter!